RichMorin/SPARQLy-GUIs/docs/problems.markdown

 ## SPARQL query time-outs on server

 It's not unusual for a SPARQL query to time out on the server.
-Demo_1, for example, times out occasionally.
+Demo_1, for example, timed out occasionally when we were searching for the Cities with the highest elevation.

 WIP: Catch time-outs and display a nastygram.